brookec123/CommentFixer/auto-file-and-function-comments/README.md

 * `auto-file-and-function-comments.comment-writer.additional-adt-comments`:
 Any additional adt (like classes, structures, unions, enumerations, etc.) comments that you want to add right below the description. (each item will be on a seperate line).

 ## Known Issues
 - Does not properly comment classes (with inheritance) in C++
 - Does not properly comment classes (and class methods) in Python
 - Currently overwrites previously generated comments if run more than once in the file

 ## Future Features
-- Add comments for other programming languages
+- Add comments for other programming languages.
-- Allow for comment rewrite or keep current comments for files/functions (determined by a user setting)
+- Allow for comment rewrite or keep current comments for files/functions (determined by a user setting).
-- Allow user to add more/customize default comment lines

 ## Release Notes